hbruck/intro_to_GIT/README.md

 first repro, with Marine Data Science in R

-you can edit it after cloning to the computer, push it to the internet after typing in R and saving...
+you can edit it after cloning to the computer, commit it to the internet after typing in R and saving...
 -go to Git tab (next to environment)
 -blue M next to path means that it was modified recently (the version on my harddrive is different than the file on github) -yellow ? means that the file is not being tracked -click checked box under Staged
+-then click Commit
+-click Pull to check that there were no other updates -then click Push to send it to GIT